 The different fiber diameter, readout noise and pixel binning lead to a different S/N ratio per extracted pixel for the different modes.
 The approximate S/N for the five offered setups is shown in Fig. 13, Fig. 14, and Fig. 15.
-For reference, for the singleHR mode a S/N of about 100 per extracted pixel is reached in an exposure of 60 s for a V = 8 star, leading to a photon-noise RV precision of approximately 50 cm/s for a non-rotating, inactive K5 dwarf star, under a seeing of 0.8" and at an airmass of 1.
+For reference, on an exposure of $60 \, \mathrm{s}$ on a $V = 8 \, \mathrm{star}$ with a seeing of 0.8" and at an airmass of 1, on singleHR mode we reach a S/N of about 100 per extracted pixel.
+This translates to a photon-noise RV precision of approximately 50 cm/s for a non-rotating, inactive K5 dwarf star.
 For earlier type stars and/or rotating stars, the internal RV precision will be lower at equal S/N, as consequence of the lower line density and wider lines.
 The difference in S/N between the singleHR11 and singleHR21 instrument configurations will only be apparent at faint magnitudes when the detector RON starts to dominate.
 The singleUHR mode has lower total transmission due to larger slit losses, a price to pay for the higher resolution.
 On Fig. 15 we notice the gain in S/N achievable by using the mode multiMR.
 The factor of 2 comes from the larger collecting area of the 4 UTs when compared to a single UT.
 An additional factor of sqrt(2) or 2 is also obtained thanks to the binning by 2 or 4 pixel in the spectral direction in the multiMR42 and multiMR84 configurations, respectively.
 The gain in choosing a large binning factor is evident in low S/N regime and increases closer to the limiting magnitudes, at which the observations are RON limited.
 This represents the main advantage of the ESPRESSO 4UT mode against four equal exposures in single-UT mode obtained sequentially.
 For reference, in multiMR 8x4, we can achieve a S/N per extracted pixel of about 15 at 550 nm on a V = 19 target in a single 1-hour exposure.

 Different instrument configurations show a relative RV offset, as expected due to the properties of each setup (i.e., different spectral resolution and/or binning).
-The RV offsets have been measured for solar-type stars at being of 2.2 m/s between HR11 and HR21, 18 m/s between UHR and HR21 and 18 m/s between MR42 and HR21.
-However, these values are to be taken as illustrative, as they will depend on the characteristics of the target and of the RV calculation.
+The RV offsets are of $\sim 2\,\mathrm{m/s}$ between HR11 and HR21, and of $\sim 20\,\mathrm{m/s}$ between UHR and HR21 or MR42 and HR21.
+These values are to be taken as illustrative, as they will depend on the characteristics of the target and of the RV calculation.
 The user is strongly recommended to stick to the same observing mode for a given science case (i.e., for a given target and science goal).

-Figure 14: Same as Fig. 13 but for the single UHR configuration.
+Figure 14: Same as Fig. 13 but for the singleUHR configuration.